 There are many creative locals on Turks and Caicos and their works can be found at a number of galleries.
 Also, those wanting a glimpse into island history also have a place to visit.
 These three places should be on visitors’ travel itineraries:

 This charming gallery features pieces by local artists.
 Owner of the gallery, Anna Bourne, is an artist herself.
-Travelers who would like to have an authentic, exclusive piece of the Turks and Caicos usually head to Anna’s.
+If you would like to have an authentic, exclusive piece of the Turks and Caicos, head to Anna’s.
 The gallery houses original paintings, prints, sculptures, jewelry, cards and accessories.
 Anna says, “Whenever I travel I always buy an original by a local artist and every time I look at those paintings, they never fail to bring me back to that moment or place.”

 Explore Turks and Caicos culture, history, nature and the environment at the National Museum.
 Travel blogs consistently call the museum the best little museum in the Caribbean and truly a little gem.
 The museum is a publicly funded, not for profit organization and is not a part of the government.
 See items from shipwrecks, from the one-time salt industry and lighthouse artifacts.
 All the collections at the museum represent the rich historical, cultural and natural heritage of the Turks and Caicos Islands and its people.

 After soaking up the sun all day, luxury travelers might want to leave their Turks and Caicos villas for an evening of relaxation and cocktail sipping at one of these five popular island spots: